About Timothy Saeed

-A big admirer of western European music, Timothy encourages students to explore traditions, knowledge, and experience brought forth by various composers.
+A big admirer of western European music, Dr. Saeed encourages students to explore traditions, knowledge, and experience brought forth by various composers.
 He is confident that profound knowledge of music fundamentals is one of the stages of students’ journey toward the development of their own voice in music.
-Timothy teaches his students to learn from their predecessors and keep pushing the limits of what is available at the present moment.
+He teaches his students to learn from their predecessors and keep pushing the limits of what is available at the present moment.
 His credo is to help students see and experience music as an on-going live performance, structured, organized and yet free and expanding.

 MUS 1041 Class Piano I

 MUS 1431 Music Theory I and Ear Training